Golf Shaft – Definition & Types Explained

 How do I know if I need a stiffer shaft?

 If your shots tend to fly too high or if you often hit to the left (for right-handed golfers), a stiffer shaft might help reduce those issues.
 A stiffer shaft provides more control and is ideal for players with faster swing speeds, typically over 95 mph.
-Visit a club fitter to measure your swing speed accurately and determine the right stiffness for your game.

 Can I use different shafts for my driver and irons?

 Yes, many golfers, including professionals, use different shafts for their drivers and irons.
 Drivers typically use lighter, more flexible shafts like graphite to maximize distance, while irons often use heavier, stiffer shafts like steel for more control and accuracy.
-Custom fitting can help ensure the right combination for your swing.

 What are the benefits of a custom shaft fitting?